Introduction to Defect Life Cycle:

 If you have authority to add bug Status, Priority and ‘Assigned to’ fields then you can specify these fields.
 Otherwise, Test manager will set status, Bug priority and assign the bug to the respective module owner.

-The figure is a quite complicated one but when you consider the significant steps in bug life cycle you will get a quick idea of bug life.
+The above image is quite detailed and when you consider the significant steps in bug life cycle you will get a quick idea about it.

 On successful logging, the bug is reviewed by Development or Test manager.
 Test manager can set the bug status as Open, can Assign the bug to developer or bug may be deferred until next release.